 Web Performance Monitoring

 Performance is key to protecting brand perception, SEO, and user engagement.
-Uptrends offers Web Performance Monitoring using real Chrome, Firefox, Edge or PhantomJS browsers.
+Uptrends offers Web Performance Monitoring using Chrome or Edge browsers.

 - Full Page Check: The FPC loads a webpage using a real browser, tracks the performance of every page element, and loads their performance data into a detail rich waterfall chart.
 You can even simulate mobile devices.